Author: Yumi Matsui and Clifford Lee

 In 2007, two Bay Area Writing Project teacher-consultants, Yumi Matsui and Clifford Lee, collaborated with the Pearson Foundation to document their semester-long, project-based learning unit focused on immigration.

 In this project, students created digital stories portraying the immigration experience of a family member or friend.
+The Pearson Foundation recorded the process.

 Background Materials for the American Immigration Project